 Philodendrons are native to the regions of America and the West Indies.
-They appeal to the gardeners and homemakers alike, thanks to their shiny, dark green and attractive foliage!
+They appeal to the gardeners and homemakers alike, thanks to their shiny, dark green, and attractive foliage!
 Many exotic varieties bring a certain tropical feel indoors.
-So, if you too are planning to grow philodendron indoors, here is everything you need to know on philodendron plant care!
+So, if you too are planning to grow philodendron indoors, here is everything you need to know about philodendron plant care!

 Check out our article on pothos vs. philodendron here to know the difference between them!

 These plants are mainly categorized into two categories: Vining and Non-vining.
-Vining varieties need support or they trail down like pothos.
-‘Blushing’ and ‘Heartleaf’ philodendrons come under this variety.
+Vining varieties need support, or they trail down like pothos.
+‘Blushing’ and ‘Heartleaf’ philodendrons come under this.
 Non-vining varieties like ‘Lacy tree’ and ‘Bird’s nest’ have an upright growing pattern and don’t need any support to grow.

 Philodendrons can easily be propagated from stem cuttings, especially the climbing ones.
 You need to place the cutting in a glass of clean water.
 Once a good network of roots is established, the cutting is ready for planting in a pot.
 Or, propagate your cutting in soil, following the usual way.

 Non-climbing ones can also be propagated from plantlets (pups).
 Make sure that plantlets are of proper size before you pot them.
 If you are thinking about sowing seeds, then it might not be a good idea, as philodendron scarcely produces flowers and seeds indoors.